 Like science?
 Every year sees new advances in the fields of science and technology.
 And now, new, cutting-edge courses from the SMCC Chemistry and Biology departments include the Applied Biosciences:

 - Human Genetics

-- BioSafety and BioEthics and more!
+- BioSafety and BioEthics

-- Get involved in student research projects.
+- You’ll get involved in exciting student research projects.

-- Browse our expanding Bioscience Library.
+- You get to browse our expanding Bioscience Library.

-- Classes meet in Biotechnology Lab.
+- All classes meet in the SMCC Biotechnology Lab.

-An associate degree in environmental technology can lead to a career as a technician in an environmental consulting firm, in manufacturing, recycling and waste management companies, or utility and public service departments.
+An associate degree in Environmental Technology can lead to a career as a technician in an environmental consulting firm; in manufacturing, recycling and waste management companies; or public utility and service departments.

 Fields of Study

-Salaries for those with a B.S. begin at $29,000 to $35,000 with government agencies and industry, higher with advanced degrees and specialty training.
-With experience and specialization, salaries may rise from $35,000 to $75,000.
+Salaries for those with a bachelor’s degree begin at $29,000 to $35,000 with government agencies and industry, and higher for advanced degrees and specialty training, ranging from $35,000 to $75,000.